ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 server preferred addresses ({{preferred-address}}), ECN markings ({{ecn}}), and stateless resets ({{resets}}).

+Forwarded mode packets are not part of the QUIC connection the tunnel is managed by, but instead an independent flow of QUIC packets.

 ## Sending With Forwarded Mode

 Support for forwarded mode is determined by the "Proxy-QUIC-Forwarding" header,